EmmaBergner/erace/README.md

 #### __"Next" Page__
-Once logged in, this is the first page that shows.
+Once logged in, this is the landing page.
 Here there are two different stages.
-- First time and before adding any races to "my runs" a message will show with instructions.
+- First time and before any races have been added to "my runs" a message will show with instructions.
-- After adding a race to "my runs", the race closest in time will be displayed with a countdown of days, hours, minutes and seconds left till that upcoming race.
+- After adding races to "my runs", the race closest in time will be displayed with a countdown of days, hours, minutes and seconds left  to the start of the race.

 #### __Races Page__
 The race page shows a list of all races added by users.
 - This list gives users a quick overview about each race with:
 Name of the race, distance, date and country.
-- From here, user are able to go to detail page.
+- From here, user are able to go to detail page of any of the listed races.
-- Users are able to like a race by clicking the star it will then be easy to find later on.
+- Users are able to like a race by clicking the star, it will then be easy to find later on.

-- There are three filter features users can choose from.
+There are three filter features users can choose from.
 - Users can search on a country.
-A dropdown list of countries will appear and make it easier for users to select the correct country.
+A dropdown list of countries will appear and make it easy for users to select the correct country.
 - Users can select "liked races" and only liked races will show in the list.
-- Users can select "upcoming races" and only upcoming races will show up in the list; passed races will not show, when this is marked.
+- Users can select "upcoming races" and only upcoming races will show up in the list; passed races will not show.

 #### __Detail Page__